 The immune system is very complex and works to protect our bodies against bacteria, viruses, and more.
 In the case of food allergies in infants, the immune system is triggered by food proteins that enter through breast milk or solids.

-We know that a breastfeeding mother passes food proteins to her baby while nursing.
+We know that a breastfeeding parent passes food proteins to her baby while nursing.
 Sometimes the immune system disagrees with certain food proteins.
 This causes an allergic reaction causing the body to go into overdrive, fighting off the “invader” by creating IgE antibodies.

 Overproduction of IgE antibodies causes an allergic reaction that can involve the lungs, eyes, mouth, intestines, brain, heart, or skin and range from mild to life-threatening.
 IgE-mediated food allergy is a leading cause of anaphylaxis, a severe, potentially fatal allergic reaction presenting to emergency departments.